 Padding & Spacing Workaround - Currently, it is not possible to add more padding to you charts and graphs via the JSON file - lots of googling and trying to hack a JSON file has proven this.
 The current solution takes a manual approach.
 To add a bit more spacing between your chart title/content the border you can add a shape to the area you want to cover on your grid.
 Then bring in the edges of your chart in so that the margin looks equal or using the General tab in the Visualization panel subtract the margin from the height/width of the chart and centre your chart on the shape.
 You can then add borders and drop shadows.

 Drop-shadows used subtly can add/enhance the spacing between your content without having a hard border or line breaking the space up.
-We added a drop shadow to basic shapes which you can set this via the JSON however, when you import the theme you will apply this effect to every basic shape. however if there are instances where you do not require this effect then switch the this style off of these objects.
-The downside to this is you will have to toggling the effect on/off every time you reimport theme which could be time consuming.
-We set this up manually as a basic shape with this effect within our report and copied and pasted it as required.
+We added a drop shadow to basic shapes which you can set within the JSON however, when you import the theme you will apply this effect to every basic shape.
+If there are instances where you do not require this effect then you can switch this style off these objects in the visualisation panel.
+The downside is you will have to toggle the effect on/off every time you reimport theme which could be time consuming.
+We set this effect up manually on a basic shape then copied and pasted it as required.

 Navigation If you're looking to build your own nav to replace the Power BI tabs and enhance your organisations visual language then you can build a nav header that can run across the top, down the sides, or along the bottom the position is up to you.
 Layer up your nav starting with you background then your hamburger icon, nav icons, and brand mark.

 Your hamburger icon can be used to reveal a side panel when clicked.
 This can contain relevant information to the slide but does not need to be in constant view.
 Utilising bookmarks and actions will enable you to set open and closed states.
 For the nav icons set a destination to the target page via the Actions panel when formatting an image.
 A handy tip is to add the button title to the tooltip so that users can see what the icon is relating to.